 The Province sponsors various defined benefit pension plans.
-The primary plans are the PEI Public Sector Pension Plan, the PEI Teachers' Pension Plan, and the Pension Plan for Members of the Legislative Assembly of the Province of PEI.
+The primary plans are the PEI Public Sector Pension Plan, and the PEI Teachers' Pension Plan.
 Investments of the primary plans are held within the Province of PEI Master Trust, which is administered by external investment managers under policy guidelines set down by Executive Council and supervised by a Joint Investment Advisory Committee to the Minister of Finance.
 Investments are allocated to each primary plan by units of their participation.